 But with this card, you will get a 33% bonus when you redeem for airfare through the ThankYou Travel Center (not overpriced flights, the prices are equivalent to Expedia).
 So the same 30,000 points can be redeemed for $399 in airfare.
 In addition, you actually earn points for the miles you fly when you purchase a ticket with your Citi ThankYou Premier Card.
 No foreign transaction fees on purchases.
 More details here.

 Starwood Preferred Guest® Credit Card from American Express.
 The Starwood Preferred Guest Credit Card is a very flexible travel rewards card, I’ve had one for years.
 Starpoints can be used towards hotel stays (Sheraton, Westin, W, and more), converted to various airline miles (20,000 points = 25,000 miles), or converted to things like gift cards.
 The best value is for hotel stays or converting to airline miles to reach an award that you want.
 I have stayed at the Westin Madrid in Spain for 10,000 points instead of paying over $300 a night.

 New cardholders will get 10,000 Starpoints after first purchase, and an additional 15,000 when you spend $5,000 in 6 months.
-25,000 points is enough for a weekend at a category 4 hotel, or 30,000 frequent flier miles.
+25,000 points is enough for a weekend getaway to a category 4 hotel, or 25,000 frequent flier miles.
 You earn 1 Starpoint per dollar spent, No annual fee the first year, then $65 after that.